 And yes, there are other “special cases” out there, certainly interesting ones which, naturally, are often more interesting than the “regular cases” the psychological Narrativity thesis describes.
-A friend of mine, for example, remembers strongly the emotional substance of events and experiences, e. g., that a past vacation with a former boyfriend had been “terrific,” or a certain phase in her life had been “terrible,” but is utterly unable to substantiate these memories with actual details on why she had experienced these events as being terrific, or terrible, or boring, or whatever.
-She said it took her quite a long time until she found out that other people remember the past in a substantially different way than she did, and still does.
+A friend of mine, for example, remembers strongly the emotional substance of events and experiences, e.g., that a past vacation with a former boyfriend had been “terrific,” or a certain phase in her life had been “terrible,” but is utterly unable to substantiate these memories with actual details on why she had experienced these events as being terrific, or terrible, or boring, or whatever.
+She said it took her many years to find out that other people remember the past in a substantially different way than she did, and still does.

 Would her experience count as diachronic self-experience?
 Or episodic self-experience?
 I think this question makes sense only if asked from a meta-perspective, and I also think that the psychological Narrativity thesis indeed is such a meta-perspective which connects both diachronic and episodic self-experience—much like in modernist and postmodern literature, as already mentioned, where episodic narrative serves as a technique to make the overall diachronic experience more in-depth, plausible, and vivid.